isotopp/isotopp.github.io/content/posts/2020-10-07-an-unexpeced-pool-size-increase.md

 This is such an obvious pressing need that [Simon Mudd wrote a script](http://blog.wl0.org/2011/02/log_processlist-sh-script-for-monitoring-mysql-instances/) to do that in the deep, dark past long before the term “observability” even existed.

-It runs every minute, and collects system hardware stats, MySQL processlist and other data, and stashes them compressed in a ring buffer in /var/log/mysql_pl/\<weekday name>.
-In an age of baremetal machines and all devs having production access you log into a database, cd into that directory and grab a random snapshot from the incident interval:
+It runs every minute, and collects system hardware stats, MySQL processlist and other data, and stashes them compressed in a ring buffer in `/var/log/mysql_pl/<weekday name>`.

+In an age of bare-metal machines and all devs having production access you log into a database, cd into that directory and grab a random snapshot from the incident interval:

 ```console
 /var/log/mysql_pl/Sun $ xzcat 23_48.innodb.xz > /tmp/kris